uchicago-cs/student-resource-guide/_sources/vscode/ssh.rst.txt

 You only need to follow the steps in this section once (or more accurately, once per computer that you will use to connect remotely).
 If you've already done this part, you can continue to "Connecting".

-First, of all, you will need to install an extension that will allow VS Code to use SSH.
+First, you will need to install an extension that will allow VS Code to use SSH.
 In the left sidebar of VS Code, there is an icon consisting of four squares, with one square separated off from the other three.
 This is the icon for VSCode extensions.
 Click it